 You’ll also want to consider your recipe.
 Evaporated milk has a light caramel color and a slightly sweet flavor, so make sure you’re using it in a dish where these factors won’t detract from the food’s final appearance and taste.
 We recommend using reconstituted milk in baked goods, meat loaves, soups, gravies and sauces—but not in your morning bowl of cereal.

-To reconstitute it, combine equal amounts of fat-free milk and water.
-For instance, if a recipe calls for 1 cup fat-free milk, combine 1/2 cup evaporated fat-free milk and 1/2 cup water.
-This reconstituted milk can be used in baked goods, meat loaves, soups, gravies and sauces.
+To reconstitute evaporated milk, combine equal amounts of milk and water.
+If, for example, a recipe calls for 1 cup fat-free milk, you’ll need to combine 1/2 cup evaporated fat-free milk and 1/2 cup water.
+Mix the liquids thoroughly, then add to your recipe as directed.

 Treat any leftovers as you would fresh milk—store them in a sealed container in the refrigerator for up to 5 days.
 Or, use up the can in one of these tasty evaporated milk recipes.